-{ \bf In summary:} \begin{enumerate} \item \TR{Literature on domain adaptation for SER is very rich, many approaches involve deep learning techniques.} \item Very few studies involve RL for speech emotion recognition tasks such as EmoRL \cite{Lakomkin2018EmoRL:Learning}.
-But there is lack of research in the literature that uses RL for domain adaptation for SER. \item Table~\ref{tab:literature} provides a brief overview of the literature on RL for domain adaptation and speech emotion classification, which attests that there has been a lack of literature that combines RL with DA for the problem of SER, which is the focus of this paper. \end{enumerate}
+{ \bf In summary:} \begin{enumerate} \item The extensive literature on domain adaptation for SER employs various deep learning techniques. \item While RL has been used in a few studies, including EmoRL \cite{Lakomkin2018EmoRL:Learning}, for speech emotion recognition tasks, no research has yet explored the application of RL for domain adaptation in SER. \item Table~\ref{tab:literature} provides a brief overview of the literature on RL for domain adaptation and speech emotion classification, highlighting the absence of research that combines RL with domain adaptation for SER, which is the primary focus of this paper. \end{enumerate}